Consumer Medicine Information

-This leaflet answers some common questions about latanoprost.
+This leaflet answers some common questions about this medicine.
 It does not contain

 all the available information.
 It does not take the place of talking to your doctor

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you using this medicine against the benefits they expect it will have for you.
+Your doctor has weighed the risks of you taking

+this medicine against the benefits they expect it will have for you.

-Keep this leaflet with your medicine.
-You may want to read it again.
+You may need to read it again.

 What this medicine is used for

-APO-LATANOPROST is used to lower raised pressure in the eye
+APO-LATANOPROST is used to lower raised pressure in the eye and to treat glaucoma.

 Glaucoma is a condition in which the pressure of fluid in the eye may be high.
 However,

 some people with glaucoma may have normal eye pressure.

 Glaucoma is usually caused by a build-up of the fluid which flows through the eye.

 is being pumped in.
 Since new fluid continues to enter the eye, joining the fluid

 already there, the pressure continues to rise.
 This raised pressure may damage the

 that the person is not aware of this gradual loss of sight.
 Sometimes even normal

 eye pressure is associated with damage to the back of the eye.

 There are usually no symptoms of glaucoma.
-If glaucoma is not treated, it can lead
+If glaucoma is not treated it can lead

 of the most common causes of blindness.

-Latanoprost is used either alone or in combination with other eye medicines to lower raised pressure within your eye.
+APO-LATANOPROST is used, either alone or in combination with other eye medicines,

-Ask your doctor if you have any questions about why this medicine has been prescribed for you.
-Your doctor may have prescribed
+Ask your doctor if you have any questions about why APO-LATANOPROST has been prescribed

-Use in children
+Use in Children

-Latanoprost is not recommended for use in children.
+APO-LATANOPROST is not recommended for use in children.
 The safety and effectiveness

-Before you use this medicine
+Before you use APO-LATANOPROST